mliu8094/CMOR-438-Megan/Unsupervised Learning/3. PCA/README.md

 - $X \in \mathbb{R}^{n \times d}$:
   $n$ samples with $d$ features

-1. Standardization
-Center the data by subtracting the mean from each feature:
+1. Standardization: Center data by subtracting the mean from each feature
-- $\bar{X} = X - \mu$,
-  where $\mu$ is the mean vector of shape $(1 \times d)$
+- $\bar{X} = X - \mu$, where $\mu$ is the mean vector of shape $(1 \times d)$

-2. Covariance Matrix
-Compute the covariance matrix to understand how features vary together:
+2. Covariance Matrix: Compute the covariance matrix to understand how features vary together
 - $C = \frac{1}{n - 1} \bar{X}^\top \bar{X}$

-3. Eigen Decomposition
-Compute eigenvalues and eigenvectors of the covariance matrix:
+3. Eigen Decomposition: Compute eigenvalues and eigenvectors of the covariance matrix
 - Solve $C v_i = \lambda_i v_i$,
   where $\lambda_i$ are eigenvalues and $v_i$ are eigenvectors

-4. Select Top $k$ Principal Components
-Sort eigenvectors by descending eigenvalues and select the top $k$:
+4. Select Top $k$ Principal Components: Sort eigenvectors by descending eigenvalues and select the top $k$
 - Form matrix $V_k = [v_1, v_2, \dots, v_k] \in \mathbb{R}^{d \times k}$

-5. Project Data
-Transform the original data into the reduced subspace:
+5. Project Data: Transform the original data into the reduced subspace
 - $Z = \bar{X} \cdot V_k$,
   where $Z \in \mathbb{R}^{n \times k}$ is the lower-dimensional representation